-Note 28 provides further information on related party transactions.
+Note 29 provides further information on related party transactions.

-22 PENSION SCHEMES
+23 PENSION SCHEMES

 The College participates in two principal pension schemes for its staff - the Universities Superannuation Scheme (USS) and the University of Oxford Staff Pension Scheme (OSPS).
 The assets of each scheme are held in separate trustee-administered funds.
 USS and OSPS are contributory mixed benefit schemes (i.e. they provide benefits on a defined benefit basis - based on length of service and pensionable salary - and on a defined contribution basis - based on contributions into the scheme).
 Both are multi-employer schemes and the College is unable to identify its share of the underlying assets and liabilities relating to defined benefits of each scheme on a consistent and reasonable basis.
 Therefore, in accordance with the accounting standard FRS 102 paragraph 28.11, the College accounts for the schemes as if they were defined contribution schemes.
-As a result, the amount charged to the Income and Expenditure Account represents the contributions payable to the schemes in respect of the accounting period.
-In the event of the withdrawal of any of the participating employers in USS or OSPS, the amount of any pension funding shortfall (which cannot be otherwise recovered) in respect of that employer will be spread across the remaining participating employers and reflected in the next actuarial valuation of the scheme.
+As a result, the amount charged to the Income and Expenditure Account represents the contributions payable to the schemes in respect of the participating employers in USS or OSPS, the amount of any pension funding shortfall (which cannot be otherwise recovered) in respect of that employer will be spread across the remaining participating employers and reflected in the next actuarial valuation of the scheme.